-Eight-year-old Phaedra Burns has been kidnapped by a madman who believes her death will assuage his rage.
+Eight-year-old Phaedra Burns has been kidnapped by a madman who believes her sacrifice will assuage his rage.
 Olivia Howe knows that rage; sixteen years ago, she escaped his clutches.
-The trauma stole her sight, but gave her something in return: a psychic connection to abducted children.
-Now, that connection is Phaedra’s only hope…if Olivia can face the terrors of her past-and an inescapable new nightmare.
+The psychological trauma stole her sight but gave her something in return: a psychic connection to abducted children.
+Now, that connection is Phaedra’s only hope, if Olivia can face the terrors of her past — and an inescapable new nightmare.

 Phaedra’s kidnapping is the case that could push Detective Max Callahan over the edge.
-Especially when his key witness—or suspect—is a beautiful blind woman with a crazy claim.
+Especially when his key witness — or suspect — is a beautiful blind woman with a crazy claim.
 But her fragile beauty isn’t the only thing that draws him to her.
-And as their pasts, and passion, twist together, a killer stalks their every move.
+And as their lives and passion twist together, a killer stalks their every move.

 Note: This book is currently only available in digital format.
 It has been previously published as Now You See Me under the name Tina Wainscott.

 Contact Jaime if you'd like to buy an original paperback.

 Detective Max Callahan eyed the empty coffee pot.
 He was always the lucky stiff who got to make it.
 He maneuvered around in a break room so small, it had obviously once been a closet.
 While the coffee percolated, he grabbed a stale donut from the box and took a bite.
 He dumped the remainder in the trash as Detective Sam O’Reilly walked in

 Sam pulled out the pot and poured himself a cup.
 The coffee kept brewing, jumping and sizzling on the burner.
 He seemed oblivious, topping off Max’s mug before returning it to the maker.

 “You all right?”
 Max asked, wiping the dripping mess with a paper towel.